-Private or group instruction on instruments of the Woodwind family.
-Primary emphasis on one instrument to gain basic proficiency, with exposure to problems and techniques of the other members of that family.
+An introduction to the instruments of the Woodwind family.
+Primary emphasis on the flute and clarinet to gain basic proficiency, with exposure to challenges and techniques of the other members of the family.
 Instruction in pedagogical techniques useful in classroom instruction.

-Prerequisite: MUCT134 Music Theory II.
-Sem.
-2 ODD years.
+Prerequisite: MUCT134 Music Theory II Sem.
+1 EVEN years